 10 Most Affordable Countries in Europe to Do Your PhD Degree

 If you can handle the cold, you might consider studying in Helsinki, Finland, which has two world-leading universities.
 It is far more affordable to live there than in other Scandinavian capital cities, so if you want a taste of Scandinavian life without the hefty price tag then this might be for you.
 Moreover, Finnish universities generally offer a lot of courses in English, meaning you won't have to learn the language, renowned for being extremely difficult.

 Free tuition for all doctoral students – this is something incredible which is offered by Sweden.
 There are also scholarships available from the Swedish government to cover living expenses of PhD students who come from other countries to study in Sweden.
 With a high quality of life and well-regarded universities, Sweden is highly affordable and highly attractive for studying.
 Bear in mind, though, that the cost of living, especially in cities, can be high.

 Brussels is a bustling and highly cosmopolitan city best known as a centre of political activity, but it also has a number of reputable educational institutions.
-PhD students in politics or international relations, in particular, will find this a highly stimulating environment.
+PhD students in politics or international relations in particular will find this a highly stimulating environment.
 The cost of living is generally lower than other European cities and tuition fees are in the mid-range.

 Affordable in terms of both tuition fees and living costs, Hungary is a rising power in the European academic world.
 Academic scholarships for international students are common, making it a popular choice with students from around the world.
 The city of Budapest is known for being one of the most interesting and culturally intriguing cities in Europe, and it has universities like the Corvinus University of Budapest which offers programs in English.
 Bear in mind that Hungarian is a notoriously difficult language to learn, and the political situation in the country has become less and less inviting over recent years, something important to consider when moving abroad.

-Who could resist the chance to spend a few years in Italy, eating what surely everyone agrees is thevery best food in the world?
+Who could resist the chance to spend a few years in Italy, eating what surely everyone agrees is the best cuisine in the world?
 As well as delicious food and a relaxed, casual way of life, Italy offers good technical universities as well as institutions which specialise in the arts, history, and architecture.
 Accommodation costs vary considerably even within a city, meaning that there are usually options available for students on a budget.
 Tuition fees are low and it is increasingly common to find international students at Italian universities.